rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 11.	e-value
 12.	bit score

-Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and convert the output to BLAST tabular format as above.
+Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database as above.

 ### Running HUMAnN